 - Optimize your site for local search.

-- Run a full Google My Business audit.
+- Run a full Google Business Profile audit.

 - Build a local SEO strategy using insights from brand SERPs.

 - Unwrap untapped content opportunities by analyzing competitors’ local keywords portfolio.